Intelix8996/cocomake/README.md

 1. Get cocomake.
 2. Create a folder for your project.
-3. From this folder call `cocmake -init` to initialize your project.
+3. From this folder call `cocomake -init` to initialize your project.

 > If your terminal can't display color you will get garbage in the output.
 To prevent this use `-bw` flag, it will switch output to black&white mode.